Mint Chocolate Sandwich Cookies

 What better way to kick off this month-long Augustus Gloop-ish parade of recipes than mint chocolate sandwich cookies.
 These sandwiches are the golden ticket- two thin and chewy chocolate cookies stacked together and filled with a fudgy mint chocolate ganache.
 Sounds like a dream right?
 My friend Rebecca started serving up cookies galore a few months back, which included a chocolate sandwich cookie filled with peppermint buttercream, and I knew I had to make something that delicious happen in my kitchen.
 These mint chocolate sandwich cookies are the product of that dream, and let me assure you that no one in my house was disappointed about it.

-The cookies themselves are made using a blend of melted semisweet chocolate and cocoa powder.
+The cookies themselves are made with melted semisweet chocolate chips.
 After briefly chilling in the fridge, the fudgy cookie dough bakes in the oven to form perfectly round and crackle-topped chocolate cookies.
 After cooling, these little beauties get slathered in a mint chocolate ganache and nuzzled up together to form the most perfect little cookie stack, maybe ever.
 I use a cookie scoop to keep my cookies uniform in shape and size, but beauty isn’t everything here.
 If you’d prefer, you can make an extra helping of ganache and simply frost the top of each cookie for an equal cookie to ganache ratio.
 Sounds like a win to me.